giantswarm/docs/sources/guides/ruby_on_rails.md

 $ docker push username/sample_rails_4
 ```

-If you don't want to share your application publicly with the rest of the world, you can also use our private registries.
+If you don't want to share your application publicly with the rest of the world, you can also use our private registry soon.

 ### The swarm.json

-We also need an application describing our containers:
+We also need an application file describing our containers:

 ```json
 # File swarm.json